- Law Offices of Shana E. Thompson

 For family law cases in King County at the courthouse in Seattle or Kent, Washington, call an attorney at Law Offices of Shana E. Thompson.
 With offices conveniently located in Seattle, we can help you at every stage of the case.
 We created this website to give you more general information about issues that might arise, but there is no substitute for talking with an attorney.

 Law Offices of Shana E. Thompson accepts family law cases throughout all of King County including Seattle, Kent, Greenwood, Greenlake, Ballard, Northgate, Shoreline, Lake City Way, Bothell, North Bend, Mercer Island, Bellevue, Issaquah, Vashon Island and Maury Island.
 We also represent clients in Snohomish County and Tacoma in Pierce County.
-Call (206) 712-2756 to schedule your free, initial consultation today.
+Call (206) 712-2756 to schedule your initial consultation today.

 - Types of Family Law Cases in King County, WA